yorickpeterse/oga/README.md

 The sad truth is that these existing libraries are problematic in their own ways.
 Nokogiri for example is extremely unstable on Rubinius.
-On MRI it works because of the non conccurent nature of MRI, on JRuby it works because it's implemented as Java.
+On MRI it works because of the non concurrent nature of MRI, on JRuby it works because it's implemented as Java.
 Nokogiri also uses libxml2 which is a massive beast of a library, is not thread-safe and problematic to install on certain platforms (apparently).
 I don't want to compile libxml2 every time I install Nokogiri